alaaGaafer/Auto_ML_Project/ReadMe.md

 # our tasks to track feel free to choose one
 - is there a better way instead CSV nn
 - modify the cash algo (assem) finished
+- add multifidelity facade to the logreg smac(assem) NN for MVP
 - mofify the smac to get only the loss not the time(callbacks,loss,scenario) (assem)
 - add the sarima to cash (assem and alaa)
 - use sarima and arima in best model (assem and alaa)
 - connect the similarity search to feature extractor(alaa))
 - create search on by key knowledge base(alaa)
-- connect preprocessing to data (assem)
+- connect preprocessing to data frontend-backend (assem)
 - get cleaned datasets(alaa)
-- test the results(assem)
+- test the results(assem) (semifinished, test the regresstion and SVM)
-- connect the smac to cleaned datasets(assem)
-- connect smac to similarity search(assem)
-- use the combinations between the cleaned datasets with similarity search and get the best model(asseM) (finished
+- use the combinations between the cleaned datasets with similarity search and get the best model(asseM) (finished)
 - train the best model with high fidelity(assem)(finished)
 - add time series to best models (assem and alaa)
 - complete the database (nada and zeina)